 One thing that hasn't changed in the tobacco control and tobacco research landscape is the influence of the tobacco industry.
-Case in point is the defeat of Proposition 29, which would have raised taxes on tobacco products by \$1 dollar.
-The tobacco industry poured over \$50 million dollars into the defeat of Proposition 29, the California Cancer Research Act, in an attempt to ensure that California remains the largest consumer of tobacco products in the United States.
+The industry has been successful in blocking the placement of graphic warning labels on cigarette packages.
+And most ominous, the industry's influence over trans-Pacific and trans-Atlantic trade agreements does not bode well for domestic tobacco control.
+The sting from the defeat of of Proposition 29, which would have raised taxes on tobacco products by \$1 dollar is still palpable.
+The tobacco industry invested over \$50 million dollars into the defeat of Proposition 29, the California Cancer Research Act, in an attempt to ensure that California remains the largest consumer of tobacco products in the United States.
 Since 1988, California has dropped from 1st to 33rd in the U.S. in tobacco taxes per pack and ranks only 23rd in tobacco prevention spending.
 As a result, key tobacco control indicators foreshadow significant slippage in both health and economic benefits to the State.
 Tobacco interests continue to maintain a strong presence in California policymaking through spending millions of dollars on campaign contributions and lobbying expenditures.
 The industry also continues to recruit and retain smokers through price manipulation, artificially lowering the price of cigarettes and particularly targeting price-sensitive groups like youth and low-income individuals.
-Once the nation's leader in protecting workers from the toxic effects of secondhand smoke, California has fallen behind the national standard set by the Centers for
+Once the nation's leader in protecting workers from the toxic effects of secondhand smoke, California has fallen behind the national standard set by the Centers for Disease Control and Prevention (CDC).
+California is not considered a 100% smoke-free state by the CDC.
+Meanwhile, 24 other states and the District of Columbia provide greater secondhand smoke protection in the workplace than California.
+The current status of tobacco control within the State challenges TRDRP to focus its limited resources in areas that will result in the evidence to develop, implement, and enforce the public policies and programs necessary to halt and reverse such trends.
+It calls for an intensified effort across a range of scientific disciplines focused on informing a new generation of California public policies and tobacco control initiatives.